War in Donbas: November 2014 separatist elections and aftermath

+In line with the Minsk agreement, on 16 September 2014, Ukraine's parliament passed a law that would grant limited self-rule to the rebel-held territory, amnesty for combatants, and scheduled elections there for 7 December.

+However, the separatists then announced their own elections in November.
+The OSCE chairman Didier Burkhalter said this violated the Minsk agreement and would "further complicate its implementation".
+The elections were not agreed to by all sides, would not involve Ukrainian parties and candidates, would not be observed by the OSCE, and would be held while Russian-backed militants controlled the region.
+Russia said it "respected" the vote, treating the new authorities as representing the "people of Donbas" in future negotiations.

-Heavy fighting continued across the Donbas through October, despite the ceasefire.
-In violation of the procedure agreed to as part of the Minsk Protocol, DPR and LPR authorities held parliamentary and executive elections on 2 November.
-In response to the elections, Ukrainian president Petro Poroshenko asked parliament to revoke the "special status" that was granted to DPR and LPR-controlled areas as part of the Minsk Protocol.
-DPR deputy prime minister Andrei Purgin said that Ukrainian forces had launched "all-out war" against the DPR and LPR on 6 November.
+In response to the unlawful elections, Ukrainian president Poroshenko asked parliament to revoke the "special status" granted to rebel-held areas.
+DPR deputy prime minister Andrei Purgin then said that Ukrainian forces had launched "all-out war" against the DPR and LPR on 6 November.
+Ukrainian officials denied this.
+Concurrently, separatist representatives requested a re-drafting of the Minsk Protocol.

-Ukrainian officials denied any offensive and said that they would adhere to the Minsk Protocol.
-Despite this, battles continued across the Donbas, leaving many soldiers dead.
-Concurrently, separatist representatives requested a redraughting of the Minsk Protocol, as a result of recurrent violations.
 Intermittent shelling of Donetsk renewed on 5 November.

 OSCE monitors reported on 8 November that there were large movements of unmarked heavy equipment in separatist-held territory.

-These movements included armoured personnel carriers, lorries, petrol tankers, and tanks, which were being manned and escorted by men in dark green uniforms without insignias.
-Ukrainian government spokesmen said that these were movements of Russian troops, but this could not be independently verified.
+These included armoured personnel carriers, lorries, petrol tankers, and tanks, which were being manned and escorted by men in dark green uniforms without insignias.
+Ukrainian government spokesmen said that these were Russian troops, but this could not be independently verified.
 Overnight into 9 November, intense shelling from both government and insurgent positions rocked Donetsk.
-OSCE chairman Didier Burkhalter said that he was "very concerned" about the "resurgence of violence", and stressed the importance of adhering to the Minsk Protocol.
+OSCE chairman Didier Burkhalter said that he was "very concerned" about the "resurgence of violence".
 OSCE monitors observed more munitions convoys in separatist-held territory on 9 November.
 These included 17 unmarked green ZiL lorries loaded with ammunition at Sverdlovsk, and 17 similar Kamaz lorries towing howitzers at Zuhres.
 Another convoy of 43 green military lories, some towing howitzers and rocket launchers, was observed by OSCE monitors in Donetsk on 11 November.